nitkanikita21/elementix/README.md

 1. Investigate the operation of modern web libraries for creating HTML-based client applications
 2. Create and show what a library written in Kotlin for Kotlin could look like to create such applications
-3. To present as my thesis in a higher educational institution
+3. To present as my graduate work in a higher educational institution

 ## 📝 Proof of concept